Skip to content

 The gap between management's language and consensus's mid-point is where stock reactions live.

-A reader who doesn’t track consensus loses the magnitude of any surprise.
-They hear “increased investment level” and miss that it means the top end of a guide sits well above what analysts modelled.
-Give the AI the consensus number and the language reads differently.
-I was holding META into the Q1 2026 release: FactSet consensus going in was around $122.6bn of full-year capex.
+I was holding META into the Q1 2026 release.
+FactSet consensus going in was around $122.6bn of full-year capex.
 The $125–145bn band came in above that, and the high end was the part the market punished.
 The language framed the raise as “investment in AI capability” without a payback horizon.
-The gap to consensus was the thing the prompt could have caught before the stock moved.

 $122.6bn $145bn

 META Q1 2026 capital spending: FactSet consensus going in was about $122.6bn for the full year.
 The guidance band topped out at $145bn, given without a payback timeline.
 The stock fell roughly 8% that session.
-The numbers were strong; the gap to consensus was the problem.
+The numbers were strong.
+The gap to consensus was the problem.

 // Prompt 3 - Consensus vs. reality